 As an active member of both national (SRRO) and international (ESMO and ASCO) societies, Alexandru Eniu held positions in various committees, e.g. the ESMO Emerging Countries Committee (chair position 2012-2014) and ASCO International Affairs Committee.
 He is the former chair and a current member of the ESMO Global Policy Committee and has also served as a member of ESMO's Executive Board.
 Furthermore, he is a member of the editorial board of several oncology journals and the Editor-in-Chief of the Journal of Radiotherapy and Medical Oncology (English language journal of the Romanian Society of Radiotherapy and Medial Oncology)

 He participated in the process of developing national guidelines for the management of cancer patients.
 His continuous search for better ways of delivering care to breast cancer patients made him be part of the Breast Health Global Initiative since 2002, serving as the Co-Chair of the Treatment and Allocation of resources Panel.

-In addition to clinical practice devoted to the care of breast cancer patients, Alexandru Eniu has been involved in numerous international phase III and II clinical studies (over 50 in total) and has written 2 book chapter and 20 articles in international peer reviewed journals.
+In addition to clinical practice devoted to the care of breast cancer patients, Alexandru Eniu has been involved in numerous international phase III and II clinical studies (over 50 in total) and has written two book chapters and 20 articles in international peer reviewed journals.
 In addition he has delivered talks on numerous occasions in Europe and the USA both as invited speaker and with original papers within his speciality breast cancer.